Mobile – A Christmas Carol 20242024-10-29T12:26:34+00:00

 Have you learned anything from being this particular character?

 More than I could readily describe.
-I’ve learned a huge amount about my acting from the opportunity to repeat the role many times, each time with some distance from the last time, and with new actors in the other roles each time.
-From my preparation for the role, I have also learned many things about mid-Victorian England, and about Charles Dickens and the experiences that inspired this work that has been a cultural touchstone for 180 years for millions of people around the world.
-But most basically, I have learned things about kindness, life, and love.
+I’ve learned a huge amount about my acting from the opportunity to repeat the role many times, each time with some distance from the last time, and with new actors in the other roles.
+From my preparation, I have also learned many things about mid-Victorian England and about Charles Dickens and the experiences that inspired this work that has been a cultural touchstone for 180 years for millions of people around the world.
+But, most basically, I have learned things about kindness, life, and love.

 What do you hope audiences take away with them?